Naming, Casing, and Commenting Conventions

 Inline comments go directly above the line or lines they are commenting on

-For function-level comments in JS, consider using JSDoc format for clearer identification of functions and what they do.
+For function-level comments in JS, consider using for clearer identification of functions and what they do.
 JSDoc is a standard format for JS comments, as well as a tool that auto-generates HTML pages that document code files.

 The @